UnaryPlus/Unique/README.md

 # Unique
-Esoteric programming language where each number can only appear once
+Esoteric programming language where each number can only appear once (not finished yet)